DimaGolomozy/dimagolomozy.github.io/_drafts/spot-asg-with-od-fallback.markdown

 [Spotinst Elastigroup][spotinst-elastigroup] brought lots of nice features to the table.
 They have the ability to define a "single" group with multiple instance types, Spots and OnDemand, and can predict Spot behavior, capacity trends, pricing, and balance the capacity accordingly.

-BUT, what if we don't need all those fancy features, and just want ASG with Spots and OnDemand for fallback (and to lower the "cloud" costs) - well this post is just the place.
+BUT, what if we don't need all those fancy features, and we just want ASG with Spots and OnDemand instances for fallback (and to lower the "cloud" costs) - well this post is just the place.
 With the new [ASG update]({% post_url 2018-11-18-asg-with-multi-instance-types %}) we can use multiple instance types for the Spot ASG, CloudWatch Alarms for scaling and another ASG to fallback on OnDemand instances.

 ## Architecture